-The Salton Sea is an earthquake area, caused either by the shifting of the plates or continual movement of the underground water.
-Over the past year there have been approximately 811 earthquakes from approximately 1 to 3.8 kilometer in depth from the surface.
+The Salton Sea is an earthquake area, caused by the subduction of the Pacific plate under the North American plate and continual movement of the underground water.
+Over the past year there have been approximately 811 earthquakes from approximately 1 to 3.8 kilometer (.62 to 2.3 miles) in depth from the surface.

-Over the years there have been numerous studies completed of the Salton Sea that included this acreage.
-Excerpt from 105 Page Report from the National Renewable Energy Laboratory, U. S. Department of Energy, “The Potential for Renewable Energy Development to Benefit Restoration of the Salton Sea: Analysis of Technical and Market Potential."
+Over the years there have been numerous studies completed about the Salton Sea that included company acreage.
+Excerpt from 105 Page Report from the National Renewable Energy Laboratory, U. S. Department of Energy, “The Potential for Renewable Mineral Development to Benefit Restoration of the Salton Sea: Analysis of Technical and Market Potential."

-A resource assessment was completed by GeothermEx, Inc., of Richmond, CA, of the project site in July 2009.
+A resource assessment was completed by GeothermEx, Inc., of Richmond, CA, on the Project site in July 2009.
 The report concluded that “two deep wells (3,600 ft) have been drilled at Truckhaven.
-IAE TRK-1, (drilled by Iceland America in 2007) and Phillips TRK-1 (drilled by Phillips Geothermal in 1982); the latter lies in the core of the northern thermal anomaly while the former lies at the fringe.
+IAE TRK-1, (drilled by Iceland America in 2007) and Phillips TRK-1 (drilled by Phillips Geothermal in 1982); the latter lies in the core of the northern hot brine anomaly while the former lies at the fringe.

 The chemical composition of the Salton Sea Brines is listed in a paper published by Dr McKibben from US Riverside Salton Sea Geothermal System and in similar hydrothermal ore deposits.
 Elements and compounds listed

 There are other valuable elements in the brine at smaller concentrations that are not listed.